bobbai00/FLS-Multimedia2022/README.md

   * One algorithm to compute flight path of FLSs to illuminate motion illuminations consisting of a sequence of point clouds:  Motill.
   * All algorithms implemented using MATLAB R2022a academic edition.
   * Rose Clip data set consisting of 115 point clouds.
-  * The algorithms are detailed in a paper that appeared in the ACM Multimedia 2022 paper.
-An extended arXiv version of the paper is available at https:
+  * The algorithms are detailed in a paper that appeared in the ACM Multimedia 2022 paper with an extended arXiv version.
-  * Click here for Bibtex citation of the ACM Multimedia 2022 paper and here for the arXiv version.
+  * Click here for Bibtex citation of the [ACM Multimedia 2022 paper](https://github.com/shahramg/FLS-Multimedia2022#citations).

 # Documentation